 - Linguistic foundations of language and speech processing

-Approximately 12 studentships are available, covering both maintenance at the research council rate of GBP 15,009 per year and tuition fees.
-Studentships are available for UK, EU, and non-EU nationals.
+Approximately a dozen studentships are available each year, covering both maintenance at the research council rate (currently £15,285 per year) and tuition fees.
+Studentships are currently available for UK, EU, and non-EU nationals.
 Applicants must satisfy the university's English language requirements.

 Applicants should have an undergraduate or master's degree in computer science, linguistics, cognitive science, AI, or a related discipline.
 We particularly encourage applications from women and members of minority groups that are underrepresented in technology.